Nursing BSN

 Maura Nitka, MSN, RN, CPN (Drexel University).
 Assistant Clinical Professor.
 Pediatric nursing.

-Jennifer Olszewski, EdD, MSN, CRNP, ANP-BC (Drexel University) Interim Chair of the BSN Nursing Accelerated Career Entry Program.
+Jennifer Olszewski, EdD, MSN, CRNP, ANP-BC (Drexel University) Chair of the BSN Nursing Accelerated Career Entry Program.
 Assistant Clinical Professor.
 Adult-gerontology nurse practitioner, dementia care.

 Genevieve Porrecca, MSN, RN, PCCN (Holy Family University).
 Assistant Clinical Professor.
 Critical care